 - Cap Blanc Aquarium – Located in a large natural cave, this Aquarium is the perfect way to spend an afternoon.
 You can see all types of fish, octopus, rays, and sea turtles here.

 - Can Marca Caves – These eerie caves are an interesting place to explore and children love the music and light show at the end of the tour.

 - Cala Comte – is a smaller beach but quiet.
 The beach is clean and there are small coves to explore too.
 Water is clear too and the western part of this beach is popular for families.

-- Mini Ibiza – Part of the Club de Campo country club – this is a spacious playground with garden and play park.
-You can play with your children here or you can use the childcare service which includes arts, crafts and free play activities.
+- Mini Ibiza – Part of the Club de Campo country club – this is a spacious playground with a garden and play park.
+You can play with your children here or you can use the childcare service which includes arts, crafts, and free play activities.

 - Zorbing – Head to the Air Zone Park to try some zorbing – a large inflatable ball that you can spin, roll and bounce around it.
 Try playing orb football or head to the inflatables in the pool.